-The collection of the ordinary contributions for 2018 was completed on 18 June 2018, when the amounts called up from the banking system were transferred to the SRF following the appropriate checks.
-The data used to calculate the contributions were provided by the credit institutions and collected by the national resolution authorities using the uniform templates prepared - in close cooperation with the national authorities - by the Single Resolution Board (SRB), which is also responsible for calculating the contributions.
-The ordinary contributions collected are held by the National Resolution Fund in two dedicated TARGET2 accounts at the Bank of Italy and are treated as a liability towards the SRB.
+The collection of the ordinary contributions for 2019 was completed on 24 June 2018, when the amounts called up from the banking system were transferred to the SRF following the appropriate checks.
+The data used to calculate the contributions were provided by the credit institutions themselves - starting in 2020 in the XBRL format - to the Single Resolution Board (SRB), which is responsible for calculating the contributions by liaising with the national resolution authorities.
+The ordinary contributions collected are held by the National Resolution Fund in two dedicated TARGET2 accounts at the Bank of Italy and are treated as a liability towards the SRB.3

-The national funds collected and transferred to the SRF totalled $\in$ 827 million in 2018 ( $\in$ 748 million in 2017).
-The contributions were paid by 452 Italian credit institutions, of which 449 banks and 3 securities investment firms.
-The amount of transfers for 2018 reflects the generalized growth in euro-area contributions as a consequence of the SRB's raising of the reference base for setting the target level to 115 per cent in 2018 (105 per cent in 2017) as well as the increase in covered deposits.
+The national funds collected and transferred to the SRF totalled \in 847 million in 2019 (\in 827 million in 2018).
+The contributions were paid by 426 Italian credit institutions, of which 423 banks and 3 securities investment firms.
+The amount of contributions for 2019 rose by about 2 per cent, mainly owing to the increase in covered deposits in the banking union area in 2018, which led to a corresponding expansion in the European target level for 2019.
 Italy accounts for about 10 per cent of the total contributions.